616.27 Fleet Lighting

-- Lighting purchases that exceed the recommended minimum levels should have management approval (District Engineer/division head or his/her designee).
+- Lighting purchases that exceed the recommended minimum levels should have management approval (District Engineer/division head or District Engineer's/division head's designee).
 Examples may include vehicles and equipment related to incident response, Emergency Response, traffic signal operations, vehicles placed in high traffic conditions found in urban areas, etc.

 - Conspicuity tape should be used on pickups and SUVs for additional visibility.